timotoots/rtv/client/README.md

-# Rpi Client
+# RPi Client

-* Takes image from webcam and streams to server
+* Takes image from webcam and streams to server.

 * Displays graphics by MQTT